albertarielw/CS3103/readme.md

 #### Concurrency model

 We are using master-worker paradigm with Python's `Task Pool` [multiprocessing.Pool](https://docs.python.org/3/library/multiprocessing.html#using-a-pool-of-workers) and `Synchronized Queue` [multiprocessing.Queue](https://docs.python.org/3/library/multiprocessing.html#pipes-and-queues).
-Initially, the master process (main process) spawns `num_procs` number of process within the `Task Pool` and queue all the seed URLs to the `Task Pool` to be processed.
+Initially, the master process (main process) spawns `num_procs` number of processes within the `Task Pool` and queue all the seed URLs to the `Task Pool`.
 Below are the steps followed to process a URL:
 - Master process sends the URL to the Task Pool.
 - Result returned by the worker process is sent back to the master process.
-This result contains necessary data such as ip address, ip geolocation, analysis of the HTML page, as well as linked URLs from the page.
+This result contains all the necessary data such as ip address, ip geolocation, response time, analysis of the HTML page, as well as linked URLs from the page.
-- The result will be written to database.txt by the master process, and analysis will be aggregated with the analysis of other pages.
+- The result will be written to database.txt by the master process while the analysis will be aggregated with the analysis of other pages.
 - Linked URLs will be queued (again) to the Task Pool by the master process.

 #### Inter-process communication